pdt590/prj-octomaker-blog/README.md

   ```

   > It will redirect all the requests to the function we've made

   > Note `"function": "nuxtssr"` is equivalent with `exports.nuxtssr = functions.https.onRequest(app)` in `functions/index.js` file

-> Note: `static files` of the project after building will be held by the `public` directory
+> Note: `static files` of the nuxt project after build have to be in the `public` directory

 - How to copy `static files` of nuxt project to `public` directory
   1. `Clean` the directories in case there's already something in it